FreePBX/framework/README.md

 FreePBX
 =========

 FreePBX is an opensource GUI (graphical user interface) that controls and manages Asterisk (PBX).
-FreePBX is licensed under GPL.
-FreePBX is a Registered Trademark of Schmooze Com Inc.
+Please see the included license file in the module for license information FreePBX is a Registered Trademark of Schmooze Com Inc.

 Version
 ----